rackerlabs/rackspace-how-to/content/cloud-images/use-swiftly-to-download-an-exported-image.md

 Files.
 If you need help on any of these topics, see the following
 sources:

--   Cloud Images API Documentation: [Task to Export Image](https://developer.rackspace.com/docs/cloud-images/v2/api-reference/image-task-operations/#task-to-export-image)
+-   Cloud Images API documentation: [Task to Export Image](https://developer.rackspace.com/docs/cloud-images/v2/api-reference/image-task-operations/#task-to-export-image)
 -   [Install the Swiftly client for Cloud Files](https://support.rackspace.com/how-to/install-the-swiftly-client-for-cloud-files/)

 ### Download your entire image at once